ivanbgd/codecrafters-bittorrent-rust/README.md

 - Logging.
 - We check the Bitfield message payload to see whether a peer has the piece that we need.
     - The challenge doesn't require this as all their peers have all the required pieces during testing.
+- We pipeline requests to a single peer for increased download speed.
+This was suggested as optional but is practically required because of the test timeout.
+This increases the download speed significantly.

 # Possible Improvements